Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

 .. image:: ../_static/2_Halpha_velocity.png

 At this point we can compare the Gaussian parameters measured against the true values.
-There are two ways to access the LiMe measurements after a fitting.
+There are two ways to access the :math:`\textsc{LiMe}` measurements after a fitting.
 The first one is directly from the inherited attributes of the ``lime.io.EmissionFitting`` class in the ``lime.Spectrum`` objects.

 .. note::

     The measurements in these attributes are normalized by the input ``.lime.Spectrum.normFlux``.
 Moreover, the measurements in these attributes are just those from the last fitting.
-For security's sake, LiMe clears all the parameter values prior to a measurement using the ``.lime.Spectrum.clear_fit()`` function.
+For security's sake, :math:`\textsc{LiMe}` clears all the parameter values prior to a measurement using the ``.lime.Spectrum.clear_fit()`` function.

 Hence, the comparison between the true values and those measured is: